 The Netherlands is a unique testing ground for Smart Mobility solutions.
 That’s why the government is supporting their development in many ways, from providing testing facilities to adjusting rules and regulations.
 The aim is to make Smart Mobility possible on a larger scale.
 In the Netherlands, businesses, knowledge institutions and government are working on this together.

 The government is a driving force behind the development of Smart Mobility in the Netherlands.
 It is creating enabling conditions and has launched several Smart Mobility projects.
-Especially during the EU presidency in the first half year of 2016, Minister of Infrastructure and the Environment Melanie Schultz van Haegen put cooperative mobility and automated vehicles on the European agenda.
+Especially during the EU presidency in the first half year of 2016, former Minister of Infrastructure and Water Management Melanie Schultz van Haegen put cooperative mobility and automated vehicles on the European agenda.

 Question and answer